Bréguet 1150 Atlantic: Br.1150 Atlantic

 The series' first operators became the French and German navies who contracted for 40 and 20 Atlantics respectively through an initial batch order from Breguet in 1963.
 These airframes were delivered to customers beginning in 1965 and ended in 1968.
 A follow-up order involved supply of the aircraft to the Netherlands and Italy shortly thereafter, these being delivered into 1974.
 Production was undertaken by a European consortium under the "Societe d'Etude et de Construction de Breguet Atlantic" (otherwise recognized as "SECBAT") name led by Breguet itself.
 Beyond these European powers, Pakistan received three ex-French Navy Atlantics in the 1970s.
 As an anti-ship, anti-submarine maritime warfare mount, the Atlantic series could be properly outfitted through torpedoes (up to 8 x Mk 46 / 7 x Murene series), depth charges, naval mines and conventional drop bombs as required - these held in the unpressurized internal bomb bay.
 Additionally the aircraft was cleared to drop specialized mission equipment for shipwreck.

 Atlantique 2

 Updated variant, also known as the Atlantique Nouvelle Génération or ATL2.

-It is the direct descendant of the Bréguet Atlantic.
+It is the direct descendant of the Breguet Atlantic.